adam-p/yesterday-i-learned/python.md

 * The `abs()` of a complex number is the dot product of its real-imaginary plane.
 If this is not intended, use `math.fabs()` instead, which raises on imaginary numbers.
 * Unit test `self.assert*`s take a last parameter that is the failure message: `self.assertIn(0, [1,2,3], "0 not found in list")`
 * `(str).casefold()` is meant to normalise all variants of the same string, such as `['False', 'false', 'FALSE']` into something you can put into a switch-case block.
 Then again, there isn't switch-case in Python, only dict keys.
+* The [try-finally block](https://wiki.python.org/moin/HandlingExceptions) has no `except`, so it runs the finally block (which typically rolls back something), then raises the exception.
+* Although there are no docstring type-hinting standards, [this one by PyCharm](https://www.jetbrains.com/pycharm/help/type-hinting-in-pycharm.html) will do: `:param parameter_name: x.y.ParameterClass | None`

 [bitbucket]: https://bitbucket.org/jsbueno/lelo/src/ab9837ef82001329c421afbfe7e0759c6ec0f16d/lelo/_lelo.py?at=master
 [djangoproject]: https://docs.djangoproject.com/en/dev/intro/tutorial01/#creating-a-project